flatspell/community/README.md

 # localinvestor.app
-Repo for local investment network product, currently called lina: Local Economic Network Accelerator.
+Repo for local investment network product, currently called lina: Local Investment Network Accelerator.

 In development and will be launching at localinvestor.app